 Service Do generators provide this service to the TSO?
 If they are compensated, how?
-Black Start \checkmark Monthly payment for provision of the service 100% Demand Internal Congestion Management ~ Constraint payments keep generators financially neutral for the difference between the market schedule and the actual dispatch.
-Single Electricity Market Operator Imperfections Charge: funded by Energy Imbalances and Make Whole Payments Primary Reserve \checkmark Secondary Reserve ✓ Monthly payment for each MW of capability Tertiary Reserve ✓ 100% Demand Voltage Control/Reactive Power ✓ Capability payment
+Who does the TSO recover the costs from?
+Black Start \checkmark Monthly payment for provision of the service 100% Demand Internal Congestion Management ✓ Constraint payments keep generators financially neutral for the difference between the market schedule and the actual dispatch.
+Single Electricity Market Operator Imperfections Charge: funded by Energy Imbalances and Make Whole Payments Primary Reserve ✓ Secondary Reserve \checkmark Monthly payment for each MW of capability 1000/ Demond Tertiary Reserve ✓ 100% Demand Voltage Control/Reactive Power ✓ Capability payment